 Is this course required if I wish to sit for the NAB or Arkansas State exam?

-No, this course is designed for individuals who do not have the education or work experience to be eligible for licensure exams but is not required for individuals who qualify based on the Rules and Regulations for Nursing Home Administrator Licensure.
+No, this course is designed for individuals who do not have the education or work experience to be eligible for licensure exams.
+It is not required for individuals who qualify based on the Rules and Regulations for Nursing Home Administrator Licensure.